zambezi21/Active-Directory-Project/README.md

  *Ref 2: Screen that you will have if both windows target and server have splunk and sysmon installed and giving data*

-Then install both Sysmon and Splunk onto the Windows Target Machine and Windows Server
 - The fourth step was to install and configure Active Directory onto the Windows Server, promote the AD to a Domain Contoller, and congfigure the target machine to join the new Domain.